-Duty to stop and furnish particulars in case of accident.
+Duty to stop and furnish particulars in case of accident

-- 65. (1) Subsections (2), (3) and (4) below apply in a case where owing to the presence of a vehicle on a road, an accident occurs by which - - (a) personal injury is caused to a person other than the driver of that vehicle, or - (b) damage is caused - - to a vehicle other than that vehicle or a trailer drawn by that vehicle, or - (ii) to an animal other than an animal in or on that vehicle or a trailer drawn by that vehicle, or - (iii) to any other property constructed on, fixed to, growing in or otherwise forming part of the land on which the road in question is situated or land adjacent to such land. - (2) The driver of the vehicle must stop and, if required to do so by any person having reasonable grounds for so requiring, give his name, address and date of birth, the registration number of the vehicle, the name and address of the owner and the name of the insurance company with which the owner of the vehicle is insured.
+- 65. (1) Subsections (2), (3) and (4) apply where, owing to the presence of a vehicle on a road, an accident occurs by which - - (a) personal injury is caused to a person other than the driver of that vehicle; or - (b) damage is caused- - (i) to a vehicle other than that vehicle or a trailer drawn by that vehicle; - (ii) to an animal other than an animal in or on that vehicle or a trailer drawn by that vehicle; or

-- (3) If for any reason the driver of the vehicle does not give his name, address and date of birth under subsection (2) above, he must report the accident at a police station or to a constable as soon as reasonably practicable, and in any case within twenty-four hours of the occurrence of the accident. - (4) A person who fails to comply with subsection (2) or (3) above is guilty of an offence and liable on summary conviction to a fine not exceeding two thousand dollars or to a term of imprisonment not exceeding 12 months and the Court may order that that person be disqualified from holding or obtaining a drivers licence for such period as the Court shall think fit but in any event the Court shall order that the particulars of the offence be endorsed on that person's driving record. - (5) Subsections (6) and (7) below apply in a case where, owing to the presence of a vehicle on a road, an accident occurs- - (a) by which personal injury is caused to a person other than the driver of that vehicle, or - (b) which involves no other vehicle, or - (c) in respect of which an offence is alleged against any person. - (6) The vehicle shall not be moved from the position where it first stopped unless by the direction of a constable (other than a constable involved in the accident) or unless, having regard to all the circumstances of the case, there is reasonable cause for so moving it. - (7) The driver of the vehicle must remain at the scene of the accident until the arrival of a constable, unless, having regard to all the circumstances of the case, there is reasonable cause for leaving.
+- (iii) to any other property constructed on, fixed to, growing in or otherwise forming part of the land on which the road in question is situated or land adjacent to such land. - (2) The driver of the vehicle shall stop and, if required to do so by any person having reasonable grounds for so requiring, give his name, address and date of birth, the registration number of the vehicle, the name and address of the owner and the name of the insurance company with which the owner of the vehicle is insured. - (3) If, for any reason, the driver of the vehicle does not give his name, address and date of birth under subsection (2), he shall report the accident at a police station or to a constable as soon as reasonably practicable, and in any case within twenty-four hours of the occurrence of the accident. - (4) Whoever fails to comply with subsection (2) or (3) is guilty of an offence and liable on summary conviction to a fine of two thousand dollars and to imprisonment for twelve months, and the Court may order that that such person be disqualified from holding or obtaining a drivers licence for such period as the Court shall think fit but in any event the Court shall order that the particulars of the offence be endorsed on that person's driving record. - (5) Subsections (6) and (7) apply in a case where, owing to the presence of a vehicle on a road, an accident occurs- - (a) by which personal injury is caused to a person other than the driver of that vehicle; - (b) which involves no other vehicle; or - (c) in respect of which an offence is alleged against any person. - (6) The vehicle shall not be moved from the position where it first stopped unless by the direction of a constable, other than a constable involved in the accident, or unless, having regard to all the circumstances of the case, there is reasonable cause for so moving it. - (7) The driver of the vehicle shall remain at the scene of the accident until the arrival of a constable, unless, having regard to all the circumstances of the case, there is reasonable cause for leaving. - (8) In this section-

-(8) In this section "animal" means horse, cattle, ass, mule, sheep, pig, goat or dog.
+"animal" means horse, cattle, ass, mule, sheep, pig, goat or dog.